litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/user-management.md

 **Admin** is the highest privilege level offered in the portal and the admin has complete access to all the features offered by the portal.

 **Non-admin users:** Non-admin users get all the same privileges as an admin level user, with the exception of the user management feature which is an admin exclusive feature to facilitate an admin to manage their teams on the portal.
-(Example: In an organization, multiple different teams might be formed to inject chaos on different chaos delegates which have no layover between each other.)
+(Example: In an organization, multiple different teams might be formed to inject chaos on different chaos infrastructures which have no layover between each other.)

 ## Learn more